dandia89/OMSCS-Notes/CS 6603 - AIES/Module 01 - Data, Individuals, and Society.md

 2. No overlap
 3. Conflict

+2017 Startup, Humu AI data behavior of humans to actions to help employees.

 ### Overview Of US Laws

 There are several general categories of US law:

-- Civil
+- Civil conflicts orginzations and people. governs nation or state
-- Criminal
+- Criminal society
-- Private
+- Private individuals and organizations. commercial, labor law, family law
-- Public
+- Public regulate structure/admin of government agencies. relationships with citizens

 On the other hand, the purpose of _regulations_ is to achieve certain public desired goals that the market may fail to realize (i.e., protect to public).
 Some examples include:

-- Credit
+- Credit - Equal Opportunity Act
-- Education
+- Education - Education Amendments 1972, Civil Rights Act of 1964
-- Employment
+- Employment - Civil Rights Act of 1974
-- Housing and public accommodation
+- Housing and public accommodation - Fair Housing Act, Civil Rights Act of 1964

+Race (Civil Rights Act of 1964, 1991)
+Color (Civil Rights Act of 1964, 1991)
+Sex (Equal Pay Act of 1963; Civil Rights Act of 1964, 1991) Religion (Civil Rights Act of 1964, 1991)
+National origin (Civil Rights Act of 1964, 1991) Citizenship (Immigration Reform and Control Act)
+Age (Age Discrimination in Employment Act of 1967) (over 40) Pregnancy (Pregnancy Discrimination Act)
+Familial status (Civil Rights Act of 1968)
+Disability status (Rehabilitation Act of 1973; Americans with Disabilities Act of 1990) Veteran status (Vietnam Era Veterans' Readjustment Assistance Act of 1974; Uniformed Services Employment and Reemployment Rights Act)
+Genetic information (Genetic Information Nondiscrimination Act)

 **Discrimination** is prohibited on the basis of membership in a protected class-group which has historically been discriminated against.
 Forms of discrimination (or bias) include:

-- Intentional
+- Intentional - deliberate and conscious, negative stereotypes
-- Unconscious
+- Unconscious - not deliberate, but unconsciously based on negative stereotypes

 How do we know if a group is statistically discriminated against?